sdonglab/LNKD/README.md

 # LNKD
-A resource efficient algorithm for predicting polymer crosslinking
+A resource efficient algorithm for predicting polymer crosslinking by Linking Nodes in KD-trees

 ## Associated Manuscript
 Provide citation here: